dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/data.md

   affiliation: University of Georgia
   email: dzackgarza@gmail.com
 date: Fall 2020
-author-note: "These are notes live-tex'd from a graduate course on Étale Cohomology taught by Daniell Litt at the University of Georgia in Fall 2020.
+author-note: "These are notes live-tex'd from a graduate course on Étale Cohomology taught by Daniel Litt at the University of Georgia in Fall 2020.
 As such, any errors or inaccuracies are almost certainly my own."
 cover-image: "figures/cover.png"
 todos: true
 book: true